isabelc/edd-software-specs/readme.txt

 2. Click to install and then Activate the plugin.

 **After Activating the Plugin**
 Go to the Downloads editor and enter specs for your existing digital products.
-Then "View Download" to see the specs table.
+Then "View Download" to see the specs table. @todo

 == Frequently Asked Questions ==